All Horses Can Benefit From Massage, Learn How

 The initial consultation will probably be longer than a routine session, so that the therapist can carry out a full assessment - this may take 1 - 1 1/2 hours.
 Further routine sessions may take anywhere between 30mins to 1 hour, depending on what is required.

 Would you like information on Equine Massage Therapists for your animal?
-Check the list below or please email us at email@example.com - we'll be pleased to try and assist!
+Check the list below or please email me at email@example.com - I'll be pleased to try and assist!

 International Equine Sports Massage Therapists